10 most popular

 The Island of Lana’i is a breathtakingly gorgeous, privately owned island in the Hawaiian archipelago.
 It is also known as the “Pineapple Isle,” a title gained from becoming one of the world’s foremost pineapple growing locations in history.
 Located within Maui County, Lana’i does not have direct service from outside of Hawaii but can be reached by an inter-island flight from the Honolulu or Kahului Airport, or by ferry from Maui’s Lahaina Harbor.

-Experience ‘Old Hawai’i’ while venturing to the Big Island’s powerful volcanic landscape, witnessing its ecological dominance firsthand.
+Experience ‘Old Hawai’i’ while venturing to the Big Island’s powerful volcanic landscape.
+Witness ‘her’ ecological dominance firsthand.
 Since 1916, the Big Island’s Hawai’i Volcanoes National Park has been the place to go for those who’d like to learn more about how the Hawaiian Islands were formed through a fascinating and eruptive timeline of events.
-Without a doubt, this is one of the most sought after places to go in all the Hawaiian Islands.
+Without a doubt, this is one of the most sought after places to visit in Hawaii.